 At Oxbow Primary Care, we’re committed to taking care of you and your family.
 Learn about our safe care commitment.
 Virtual and in-person visits are available.

-Oxbow Primary Care is a brand new primary care practice dedicated to serving families of every variety and of all ages.
-With providers who have pursued specialties in addition to board certifications in Family Medicine, the practice has particular expertise in prenatal care, obstetrics and birth, pediatrics, and LGBTQ care.
+Oxbow Primary Care is Cooley Dickinson’s newest primary care practice, located at our newest medical building at 15 Atwood Drive.
+With providers who have pursued specialties in addition to board certifications in Family Medicine, the practice has particular expertise in prenatal care, obstetrics and birth, pediatrics, and LGBTQ care, and is dedicated to serving families of every variety and of all ages.

 The Genesis of Oxbow Primary Care